mkyoh/Music_app/README.md

 ## Overview

 Music app help us to list(add) our favorite music or  create our playlis.
-To login just use "admin" for for username and password which will take you to the Song Lists
+To login just use "admin" for username and password which will take you to the Song Lists.

 ## Technologies Used